Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - Input types may be Checkbox (default), RangeDouble, Select, SelectRange, Thesaurus, Tree.
   - "RangeDouble" and "SelectRange" are used to specify an interval of numbers or dates.
-The options "min" and "max" should be set to limit it, for example `min = 1789` and `max = 1804`.
-For Range, the option "step" can be set too.
+The options "min" and "max" may be set to limit it, for example `min = 1789` and `max = 1804`.
+You can force conversion to integer with option `integer = 1`, for example to keep only the year from dates.
+    For Range, the option "step" can be set too, for example `step = 10`.
-    With Solr, it works only with date and numbers.
+    With Solr, such a field works only with date and numbers.
-  - "Thesaurus" requires the module Thesaurus and a specific option `thesaurus`, with the id.
+  - "Thesaurus" requires the module Thesaurus and a specific option "thesaurus", with the id, for example `thesaurus = 51`.
   - "Tree" can be used for item sets when module ItemSetsTree is enabled and data indexed recursively.
 - "languages", "data_types" and "main_types" are filters to limit results from